nextstrain/docs.nextstrain.org/src/learn/parts.rst

         Augur -> Auspice;
     }

-**Augur** is a series of composable, modular bioinformatics tools.
+:term:`Augur` is a series of composable, modular bioinformatics tools.
 We use these to create recipes for different pathogens and different analyses, which can be reproduced given the same input data and replicated when new data is available.